sasmitahs/PROBES/README.md

-# PROBES Reproduction
+# PROBES

-Reproduction code for **PROBES: A Bernstein Simplex Approach to Differentially Private OLS Estimation**.
+**PROBES: A Bernstein Simplex Approach to Differentially Private OLS Estimation**.

 Each differentially private algorithm lives in its own module under `probes/`.
 Experiment scripts under `experiments/` reproduce the synthetic and real-world tables from the paper.